Skip to content

 2. Document collection.
 The client uploads supporting documents via a secure portal or transmits them by encrypted email.

 3. Automated verification.
-Documents are analyzed in real time: document type identification, data extraction, validity check, sanctions list screening, cross-validation between documents.
+Documents are analysed in real time: document type identification, data extraction, validity check, sanctions list screening, cross-validation between documents.

 4. Compliance report.
 A summary report is generated, indicating for each document its status (compliant, non-compliant, pending) and any items requiring attention.